 Looking for an internship in a non-profit or government organization?
 Interested/willing/able to do your internship away from home and the college in Washington, D.C.?
 Then the Washington Internship Institute (WII) might be the program for you.
 There is an application process for the program, in addition to paperwork required by Central Penn.
 If accepted into the program, staff at the WII will help you find and apply for internships at many different organizations in the D.C. metro area.
-You can also get housing through WII, although you are not required to stay in their facility.
+Housing is a required piece of the study-away program.

 Please contact the Internship Coordinator, Kristin Fike (717-728-2213, email@example.com) for more information and to start the application process.